l-gorman/rhomis-student-dashboard-project/README.md

 ## Creating local DB using dataverse files and R script (more challenging, and takes ages to run)

-I have created a script for you to load all of the RHoMIS data into a local mongoDB database.
+Alternatively, if you want to use the data from the harvard datavers, I have created a script for you to load all of the RHoMIS data into a local mongoDB database.
 Download the data [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/TFXQJN) as a zip file.
 Extract the contents from the zip file and place them in the blank `data`